usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.1 Authentication Using Off-Card Biometric One-to-One Comparison {#s-6-2-1}

 The PIV Card Application hosts the signed fingerprint biometric templates and, optionally, the signed electronic iris images.
-Either mode of biometric data record can be read from the card following cardholder-to-card (CTC) authentication using a PIN supplied by the cardholder.
-This biometric data record is designed to support a cardholder-to-external system (CTE) authentication mechanism through an off-card biometric one-to-one comparison scheme.
+Either mode of biometric data record can be read from the card following Cardholder-To-Card (CTC) authentication using a PIN supplied by the cardholder.
+This biometric data record is designed to support a Cardholder-To-External system (CTE) authentication mechanism through an off-card biometric one-to-one comparison scheme.
 The following subsections define two authentication schemes that make use of biometric data records.[^bioreaders]